dsstevens/Fit_Lit/README.md

 ### Challenges
 - TDD
+- Accurately POSTing new information with adequate error handling to guide the UX.
+- Developing a concept for a login which was a huge undertaking with refactoring our functionality.
 - Naming conventions and effectively tracking variables and functions across multiple files.
 - Understanding code written by others.
 - Utilizing iterator methods in our ES6 JS functions.